 - The deviations of the effective module degree distribution on Figure S8b from linearity may be explained partly by the reasons listed before.
-We would like to add here that the preferential attachment model of modules (Pollner et al., 2006) takes into account a direct interaction of modules and constituent network nodes.
-However, the influence function calculation step of the ModuLand method is based on the effective, indirect impact of the starting node to the rest of the network (see Section III.1.), which again diminishes the number of both low-degree and extremely high-degree entities contributing to the curvilinear pattern of Figure S8b. - The above considerations also influence the overlap size and membership number distributions (Figures S8c and S8d).
+We would like to add here that the preferential attachment model of modules (Pollner et al., 2006) takes into account a direct interaction of modules and constituent network elements.
+However, the community heap construction step of the ModuLand method is based on the effective, indirect impact of the starting element to the rest of the network (see Section III.1.), which again diminishes the number of both low-degree and extremely high-degree entities contributing to the curvilinear pattern of Figure S8b. - The above considerations also influence the overlap size and membership number distributions (Figures S8c and S8d).